Home > Become a Notary > How to Become an Idaho Notary

 Is notary training or an exam required to become a notary or to renew a notary commission in Idaho?

-No. Neither new notary applicants seeking appointments as notaries public nor renewing notaries in Idaho are required to take and pass any notary courses or exams to be appointed and commissioned as Idaho notaries public.
-However, beginning July 1, 2019, the Idaho Secretary of State is required to regularly offer a course of study to applicants who do not hold commissions as notaries public in Idaho pursuant to Section 51-122 of the Idaho Code.
+No. The Idaho notary statute does not require applicants seeking an appointment as a notary public or renewing their notary public commissions to take a course of study or examination.
+However, pursuant to Section 51-122 of the Idaho Code beginning July 1, 2019, the Idaho Secretary of State is required to regularly offer a notary course of study to applicants who do not hold commissions as notaries public in Idaho.
 To satisfy this legal requirement, the Idaho Secretary of State’s website offers an online Idaho Notary Training Course for all new and renewing Idaho notaries public at no charge.
-This online notary training course includes six chapters, specific video study guides, and six optional quizzes on Idaho notary requirements, processes, and procedures relating to notarial acts.
-To begin this online notary training course at no charge, go to the Idaho Secretary of State’s website at https://sos.idaho.gov/notary-training/

 How much does it cost to become a notary public in Idaho?